 The bottom line is that both short and long-term solutions are needed to really solve this problem.
 Qualitative measurement of this type of progress is difficult, but the goal should be a lasting cultural shift, not a data point to share with the world.

 While some have written off the leaky STEM pipeline as a “cop out” for companies, addressing systematic exclusion and low retention is essential to long-term progress.
 According to the National Science Foundation, women with bachelor’s degrees in math and computer sciences has declined by about 25 percent since the mid-80s, when computer games were aggressively marketed as a boy’s hobby.
 Instead of competing over the same limited pool of diverse talent, the tech industry should come together to create new, larger pools.
 Building programs that support STEM education, vocational schools and skills training for underrepresented groups will grow the pipeline of more diverse potential candidates for everyone down the line.

 Google, despite its less than stellar diversity numbers, should be applauded for their long-term thinking in this regard.
 The company has created industry-wide initiatives aimed at growing the overall pool of underrepresented talent.
-Last June, the internet giant debuted its Made with Code campaign in an effort to get young women excited about computer science -- a field that less than one percent of high school girls think of as part of their future.
+Last June, the internet giant debuted its Made with Code campaign in an effort to get young women excited about computer science.
 Another Google-led program, CS First, makes it possible for teachers and community volunteers to form computer science clubs for young kids.